hanhanwu/Hanhan_CyberSecurity_DataScience/README.md

 * [Network Anomaly Detection:A Machine Learning Perspective][33]
   * [Official Link][34]
   * The book provides details description in all chapters.
 It's also like a book of survey, instead of describing all the complex concepts, it refered many papers and briefly summarized how those research work with relevant methods.

+* [Data Mining and Machine Learning in Cybersecurity][52]
+  * This book has specific simple use cases, to help you understand how to apply those machine learning methods in cyber security

 [1]:https://github.com/hanhanwu/readings/blob/master/Mouse%20behavioral%20patterns%20and%20keystroke%20dynamics%20in%20End-User%20Development.pdf
 [2]:https://github.com/hanhanwu/readings/blob/master/distance_similarity_measures.pdf